FESOM/fesom2_doc/doc/getting_started/getting_started.rst

   or even lower (e.g. value 1440 will lead to 1 minute timestep).

 .. note::
-   Make sure that for the high resolution runs (with mesh resolution over considerable portions of the domain larger than 25-10 km) you don't use the default "Easy Backscatter" (``visc_option=5``).
+   Make sure that for the high resolution runs (with mesh resolution over considerable portions of the domain finer than 25-10 km) you don't use the default "Easy Backscatter" (``visc_option=5``).
 This is true not only for the spinup, but for the whole duration of the run.
 The "Easy Backscatter" option works very good on low resolution meshes, but for high resolution meshes (eddy resolving) it makes more harm than good.

 - In ``namelist.oce`` make sure that ``visc_option`` is set to 2 (see the note above) and increase viscosity to something like: